Postcolonialism

 An overview:

 Overall, this is a topic that concerns IDENTITY and REPRESENTATION.
 In other words, where does our identity come from?
 How is our identity formed?
 How do we understand our own identity and how is our identity represented in the local, national and global media?
-You can look at another post that looks at identity, representation and the self.
+You can look at another post that looks at audiences, identity, representation and the self.
 But here it is specifically looking at identity and representation through the lens of Empire and Colonialism.

 The Shadow of Slavery